gangesh/TinyTodo/README.md

-myTinyTodo
+TinyTodo
 ==========

-myTinyTodo is based on Max Pozdeev's myTinyTodo.
+TinyTodo is based on Max Pozdeev's myTinyTodo.
 Since development is abbandoned there, a fork is created and further developed.

 System requirements